include 'includes/login.php'; ?> ?>

 Pledge of Allegiance was led by Lion Wind.

-led by Lion Crawford.
+Patriotic song was led by Lion Crawford.

 Invocation made by Lion Boies-Lobl.